hyperoslo/gamification/README.md

     $ gem install gamification

-Install the migrations:
+Install and run the migrations:

-    rake gamification:install:migrations
+    $ rake gamification:install:migrations

-Run the migrations:

-    rake db:migrate
+    $ rake db:migrate

 ## Usage

-Gamification really only has two models: `Goal` and `Reward`.
-A goal has many rewards.
+Gamification consists of goals and rewards.
+A goal represents something that someone can do, and a reward represents someone doing that thing.
 Simple.
-What your goals are and who you will be rewarding is up to you.
+What your goals are and who you will be giving rewards to is up to you.

 For example, imagine that you want to reward your users for reading articles on your site.